BrendonONeill/BugTrackingAppV2/README.md

 # Bug Tracking App V2
-This is a demo bug-tracking app that a company can use to track bugs in development.
+This is a demo bug-tracking app designed for companies to track and manage development bugs efficiently.
+This latest version has been upgraded from Express to Next.js, featuring an improved backend and a cleaner, more streamlined UI for a better bug-tracking experience.
-This is an updated version of the bug tracking app, which I have moved over to next js from express.
-I wanted to update the backend and clean up the UI for the Bug Tracker.

 > [!NOTE]
 > To test out the app here are two accounts to check it out.